jwjacobson/gridsync_dependency/README.md

 It is not defined [anywhere else](https://imgur.com/carbon-110dlO2)

 ## Steps to reproduce
-1. Clone the repo and navigate to the gridsync_dependency directory
+1. Clone the repo and navigate to the gridsync_dependency directoryx
 2. Run pytest: `uv run pytest` ([requires uv](https://docs.astral.sh/uv/))
 3. You should see the error described above!